Running it

 Running on Docker

-Despite on this, the standalone way to run DPS on docker can be done by following:
+The standalone way to run DPS on docker can be done by following:

 $ docker run --rm --hostname dns.mageddo -p 5380:5380 -p 53:53/udp defreitas/dns-proxy-server